 ☑️ Knowledge of specific web technologies

 When looking through company projects, pay attention to the technologies used.
 Ensure a chosen company has the expertise and skills in the programming language or framework needed for your app.
-At MindK, we have an extensive tech stack, including Node.js, React, and Angular
+At MindK, we have an extensive tech stack, including Node.js, React, and Angular.

 ☑️ Excellent English skills

 That’s why we pay a lot of attention to the candidate’s soft skills during the hiring process.
-They continue to work on international projects, interacting with clients during daily meetings, Sprint plannings, and application demos.
+They continue to work on international projects, interacting with clients during daily meetings, Sprint planning, and application demos.
 This would’ve been impossible without regular English lessons and soft skills training.

 ☑️ Transparent pricing models